multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 In this section, we’ll explore how to create different types of transactions.
 To create transactions, we can use either controllers or factories.
 Controllers are ideal for quick scripts or network interactions, while factories provide a more granular and lower-level approach, typically required for DApps.

-Controllers often use the same parameters as factories, but with the addition of an Account and the sender’s nonce as arguments.
+Controllers typically use the same parameters as factories, but they also require an Account object and the sender’s nonce.
 Controllers also include extra functionality, such as waiting for transaction completion and parsing transactions.
 The same functionality can be achieved for transactions built using factories, and we’ll see how in the sections below.
 In the next section, we’ll learn how to create transactions using both methods.